zeng-dong/dot-netting/Readings/Books/Learn React with TypeScript.md

 const Alert = () => { return ( <div>abc xyz</div> ); }

 ### Understanding imports and exports
+import and export statements allow JavaScript to be structured into modules

+#### the importance of moduels
+By default, JavaScript code executes in what is called the global scope.
+This means code from one file is automatically available in another file.
+Thankfully, JavaScript has a modules feature.
+A module’s functions and variables are isolated, so functions with the same name in different modules won’t collide.

+#### using export statements
+A module is a file with at least one export statement.
+An export statement references members that are available to other modules.
+Think of this as making members publicly available.
+A member can be a function, a class, or a variable within the file.
+Members not contained within the export statement are private and not available outside the module.

+#### using import statements
+**named** and **default** import statements

+Unlike default imports, the names of imported members must match the exported members

 ### Using props
 ### Introducing React
 ### Using state